 Travel grants & abstract awards

-The travel grant application closed on March 1, 2018 (23:59 CET).
-You can still download the full abstract submission terms & conditions here.
+The travel grant application will open and close simultaneously with the abstract submission January 1 - March 1, 2019 (23:59 CET).
+You can download the full abstract submission terms & conditions here.

 Travel grants, consisting of € 500 and free registration for the Congress, will be available for investigators with accepted abstracts.
 Travel grants are specially intended to support young investigators; therefore applicants should be 36 years or younger of age.
 A number of travel grants have been reserved for abstract authors from countries with lower- and lower/middle-income economies.
 Travel grants are available only for abstracts submitted during the regular abstract submission.

 Travel grant applications will be reviewed based on the following criteria:

 - You have applied for a junior membership with EHA before March 1.